limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 /var/www/html/apache/wp-config.php
 ```

-I could edit `wp-config.php` like so and run a reverse shell back to me so that I could at least study `qsub` in greater detail.
+I edited `wp-config.php` like so and ran a reverse shell back to me so that I could at least study `qsub` in greater detail.

 ![screenshot-7](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-7.png)

 ![screenshot-8](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-8.png)

-I could copy `qsub` encoded in `base64` over to my analysis machine and decode it back to the binary form.
+I copied `qsub` encoded in `base64` over to my analysis machine and decoded it back to the binary form.

 ![screenshot-9](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-9.png)